dumikaiya/dumikaiya/README.md

 - 🌱 I’m currently learning Go
 - 🪴 Let's talk Python
 - 💞️ I’m looking to collaborate on Go and Python projects
-- 📫 How to reach me dumikaiya@yahoo.com
+- 📫 How to reach me 📧 dumikaiya@yahoo.com | skype: dumikaiya

 <!---
 dumikaiya/dumikaiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.